China–Ireland relations: History

 Perhaps the first record of Irish and Chinese relations was Irish Franciscan friar and explorer James of Ireland who visited China in the 1320s.
 In recent times, Irish involvement in China occurred through UK forces in China.
 Notable examples include Robert Hart, a native of Portadown who served as Commissioner of China Maritime Customs.
 He is known for modernising Qing Dynasty's China customs into an efficient and profitable service.
 From the 19th century onwards hundreds of Irish men and women visited China as missionaries providing social, pastoral and disaster relief services.
 Irish missionaries are sometimes caught up in turbulent political conditions of the first half of 20th century in China.
 In 1930, a Fr.
 Sands along with an Italian priest Fr.
 Lazzeri was captured by Communists in Sien Tao Chen in Jianxi Province and held for nine months.
 During this period of captivity, he met Mao Zedong, with whom he discussed Ireland and its political situation.
 Another notable example is Fr.
 Aedan McGrath, a priest from Drumcondra, who lived in Nanjing, sheltered women during the Japanese occupation.
 Relations soured due to the murder of several of these missionaries.
 Although Ireland had little diplomatic relations at this time with China, Irish leader, Éamon de Valera admonished Japan's incursions on Chinese sovereignty in a speech at the League of Nations in 1932.
 In the 1950s when Ireland joined the United Nations Ireland recognised the government of the Republic of China as sole legitimate representative of the Chinese people at the United Nations to the exclusion of the PRC.
 This position changed after PRC joined the UN in 1971 leading Dublin to establish diplomatic relations with the Beijing government in 1979.

 In February 2012 Chinese leader Xi Jinping visited Dublin.
 He was taken to Croke Park where he was photographed playing Gaelic football and hurling.
 The next month Irish Taoiseach Enda Kenny visited China on a four-day visit.
 He was received by Xi Jinping at a formal dinner in the state guesthouse in Beijing.
 In February 2025 the Chinese Foreign Minister Wang Yi met Taoiseach Micheál Martin and Tánaiste Simon Harris in Dublin.
+In January 2026 Martin went on a four-day diplomatic visit to China where he met with President Xi at the Great Hall of the People.
+The purpose of the visit was to discuss the further development of economic cooperation between the two countries, particularly in the areas of AI and the digital economy.